 It has been said that coriander has almost 30% of the vitamin C that your body needs every day.

 Coriander has different properties that can help improve your skin’s health.

 Some of these are that it’s a good detoxifier, antiseptic, antioxidant, and antifungal.

 All of these contribute to preventing and treating different skin disorders like skin dryness, eczema, and fungal infections.

 A physician in Germany has noted that coriander oil contains anti-inflammatory and anti-microbial properties.

-Moreover, adding some coriander powder in your meals may help reduce your risk of getting skin cancer.
+Moreover, adding some coriander powder to your meals may help reduce your risk of getting skin cancer.

-It helps in protecting your skin from free radicals caused by harmful sun rays.
+It helps protect your skin from free radicals caused by harmful sun rays.

 Coriander is good at flushing out toxins in your body, especially heavy metals.

 It’s effective at removing mercury and aluminum from your body.